New Frontiers program: Missions in progress

+Mission timelines

 New Horizons (New Frontiers 1)

 New Horizons, a mission to Pluto, was launched on January 19, 2006.
 After a Jupiter gravity assist in February 2007 the spacecraft continued towards Pluto.
 The primary mission flyby occurred on July 14, 2015, and the spacecraft was then targeted toward one Kuiper Belt object called 486958 Arrokoth for a January 1, 2019 flyby.
 Another mission that was considered with this mission was New Horizons 2.

 Juno (New Frontiers 2)

 Juno is a Jupiter exploration mission which launched on August 5, 2011, and arrived in July 2016.
 It is the first solar-powered spacecraft to explore an outer planet.
 The craft was placed into a polar orbit in order to study the planet's magnetic field and internal structure.

 NASA's Galileo mission to Jupiter provided extensive knowledge about its upper atmosphere, however, further study of Jupiter is crucial not only to the understanding of its origin and nature of the Solar System, but also of giant extrasolar planets in general.
 The Juno spacecraft investigation is intended to address the following objectives for Jupiter: